Skip to main content

 2. Human approvers review and approve the request.

-4. Fetch the requested signature made by the SKA key.
+4. Send the complete request to the HSM, getting the signature made by the SKA key.

 Get started withCloudHSM for free.